 We will be staying in hotel/resort in Kathmandu/ Pokhara and teahouses during the trek.
 All accommodations are on twin-shared basis.
 Single supplement is served on request with additional cost.
 We will have rooms with attached washrooms in most parts of the trek but this is not possible in a few remote locations.
 Also understand that single rooms are not easily available in higher elevations like they are in Kathmandu and the lower elevation regions.

 During the trek, we provide all meals whereas only breakfast will be available in Kathmandu and Pokhara.
-There will also be welcome or farewell dinners for guests.
+There will also be a farewell dinners for guests with Nepalese live cultural show.
 The most common cuisines in most menus are Nepalese, Tibetan, Indian and common continental.

 The Trekking Group